Rouhani's stature grows in Iran after framework nuclear deal

 The call was the culmination of a sharp shift in tone between Iran and Washington, which cut ties with Iran a year after the 1979 revolution that toppled the Shah.

-In a startling turnaround, conservatives in the leadership including Khamenei assented to Rouhani's opening, signaling they were willing to explore the compromises essential to any deal.
+In a startling turnaround, conservatives in the leadership including Khamenei assented to Rouhani's opening, signalling they were willing to explore the compromises essential to any deal.

 They went along with Rouhani, diplomats speculate, largely because his big election win revealed the depth of anger over years of economic mismanagement and the extent of popular support for his aim of ending Iran's international isolation.